Comparing interpretation methods in mental state decoding analyses with deep learning models: Results

-\paragraph{Human Connectome Project:} Whole-brain EPI acquisitions were acquired with a 32 channel head coil on a modified 3T Siemens Skyra with TR = 720 ms, TE = 33.1 ms, flip angle = 52 deg, BW = 2,290 Hz/Px, in-plane FOV = 208 x 180 mm, 72 slices, 2.0 mm isotropic voxels with a multi-band acceleration factor of 8.
-Two runs were acquired for each task, one with a right-to-left and the other with a left-to-right phase encoding \citep[for further methodological details on fMRI data acquisition, see][]{ugurbil_pushing_2013}.
+\paragraph{Human Connectome Project:} Whole-brain EPI acquisitions were acquired with a 32-channel head coil on a modified 3T Siemens Skyra with TR = 720 ms, TE = 33.1 ms, flip angle = 52, in-plane FOV = $20,8 \times 18 $cm, and 72 slices with 2.0 mm isotropic voxels.
+Two fMRI runs were acquired for each task, one with a right-to-left and the other with a left-to-right phase encoding~\citep[for further methodological details on fMRI data acquisition, see][]{ugurbil_pushing_2013}.